no-fault car insurance

 What no-fault car insurance covers

-No-fault insurance, sometimes referred to as personal injury protection (PIP), is designed to promptly pay personal injury claims and lower potential litigation costs.
-No-fault insurance can pay for each policyholder's medical care after an accident, regardless of fault.
+No-fault insurance is designed to promptly pay personal injury claims and lower potential litigation costs.
+No-fault insurance often includes or requires personal injury protection (PIP) coverage, which can pay for each insured's medical care (and more) after an accident, regardless of fault.

 Where no-fault coverage is optional, you can select it when you buy your policy or before you start your next term.